Before filing the Articles of Organization to form a North Carolina LLC, you need to select a North Carolina Registered Agent for your LLC.

-However, one of the coolest things about using Northwest is the privacy feature.
+However, one of the greatest things about using Northwest is the privacy feature.

 How to keep your address off public records:

-It’s important to realize that your Registered Agent address (and all addresses in your LLC’s Articles of Organization) become a part of public record.
-If you want to keep your address off of public record, using a Registered Agent that will allow you to use their address as your LLC’s address can be very helpful.
+It’s important to realize that all addresses in your LLC’s Articles of Organization become a part of public record.
+If you want to keep your address off of public record, using a service that will allow you to use their address as your LLC’s address can be very helpful.

-Northwest Registered Agent is the only company that offers a Registered Agent service where they’ll let you use their address throughout your entire Articles of Organization.
+Northwest Registered Agent is the only company that offers a service where they’ll let you use their address throughout your entire Articles of Organization.